VISN 2 Center for Integrated Healthcare (CIH)

 Biography:

-Dr. Shepardson is a health services research investigator with the Center for Integrated Healthcare (CIH) based at the Syracuse VA Medical Center.
-She is a licensed clinical psychologist with expertise in Primary Care-Mental Health Integration (PCMHI).
-Dr. Shepardson earned her Ph.D. in clinical psychology from Syracuse University.
+Dr. Shepardson is a research investigator with the Center for Integrated Healthcare (CIH) based at the Syracuse VA Medical Center.
+She is a licensed clinical psychologist with expertise in Primary Care Mental Health Integration (PCMHI).
+Dr. Shepardson earned her PhD in clinical psychology from Syracuse University.
 After completing an accredited pre-doctoral psychology internship in health psychology/behavioral medicine at the Brown Clinical Psychology Training Consortium in Providence, RI, in 2013, she joined CIH for clinical research training under the mentorship of Dr. Jennifer Funderburk.

-Dr. Shepardson currently co-leads the Supporting, Evaluating, and Researching Veterans’ Integrated Care Experiences (SERVICE) Lab, a large lab with approximately 20 staff spanning 4 VA facilities, with Drs.
+Dr. Shepardson currently co-leads the Supporting, Evaluating, and Researching Veterans’ Integrated Care Experiences (SERVICE) Lab, a large lab with approximately 15 staff spanning 3 VA facilities, with Drs.
 Funderburk and Gass.
-In this role she provides training and supervision to research assistants, interns, fellows, and early career psychologists.
-Dr. Shepardson enjoys training and aims to help facilitate the professional development of her supervisees.
-She also values equity, diversity, and inclusion and is actively working to increase her own and others’ awareness of these critical domains.
+In this role she provides training, supervision, and mentorship to research assistants, interns, fellows, and early career psychologists.
+Dr. Shepardson enjoys training and aims to help facilitate the professional development of her supervisees/mentees.

 Mentorship